FitzGerald Special

 The Fitz Gerald Special, "Fitz Special", or "Fitz Colt" is a snubnosed revolver concept that was pioneered by John Henry Fitzgerald (also known as "Fitz"), an employee of Colt Firearms from 1918 to 1944.
-It is generally believed that fewer than 200 such weapons were made by customizing various Colt revolver models; some historians contend that fewer than 40 were produced.
-The Fitz Special was the precursor of the modern snubnosed revolver and specifically the prototype for the Colt Detective Special.

-Fitz Special
+Design

 A standard-size Colt revolver can be made into a Fitz Special by shortening the barrel to two inches or less, attaching a new front sight, shortening the ejector rod, bobbing the hammer spur, rounding the butt, and removing the front half of the trigger guard.

 Reshaping the hammer and the butt allows the gun to be drawn quickly with little risk of the weapon snagging on clothing.
 The halved trigger guard facilitates quick trigger acquisition, even for shooters with large fingers or gloves.

+Production

 The estimated total production of Fitz Specials is generally accepted as being under 200, with some historians arguing that fewer than 40 were produced.
-The Fitz Special was the precursor to the modern snubnosed revolver and specifically the prototype for the Colt Detective Special, the first production two-inch snubnosed revolver.
-Even after the introduction of the Detective Special in 1927, Fitz continued to make custom revolvers by special order.

-Colonels Rex Applegate and Charles Askins were proponents of the Fitz Special.
-Applegate himself carried a .45 ACP New Service Fitz Special with ivory handles that was even engraved with "TO REX FROM FITZ."
-Askins called his .45 Colt New Service Fitz Special "The grandest defense gun I have ever had."
-Charles Lindbergh, William Powell and Clyde Barrow were also known to carry Fitz Specials.
-The Fitz Special would go on to become a popular after-market conversion for many gunsmiths.

 John Henry Fitzgerald

-During his younger days, Fitzgerald, or “Fitz,” as he was affectionately known, spent much of his time as a bare-knuckles prizefighter long before boxing gloves were used.
+During his younger days, Fitzgerald spent much of his time as a bare-knuckles prizefighter long before boxing gloves were used.
 Developing an interest in firearms at an early age, Fitzgerald became a champion pistol shot.

-Fitz preferred Colt revolvers, especially the New Service, to all others and became quite adept at improving their actions by adjusting springs and smoothing and modifying internal parts.
+He preferred Colt revolvers, especially the New Service, to all others and became quite adept at improving their actions by adjusting springs and smoothing and modifying internal parts.
 By 1918 he had become quite well known and was hired as a salesman by Colt Firearms."

-Fitzgerald developed his snubnosed revolver concept around the mid 1920s, when as an employee for Colt Firearms, he converted a .38 Special Colt Police Positive Special revolver, into his first Fitz Special.
+Fitzgerald developed his snubnosed revolver concept around the mid-1920s, when as an employee for Colt Firearms, he converted a .38 Special Colt Police Positive Special revolver, into his first Fitz Special.

 He later converted two .45 Colt New Service revolvers in the same manner, and was known to carry the pair in his front pockets.